MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 **energy** must be consumed at every iteration that performs an **image quality gain** *(IQG)*.
 The reverse does however not need to be true: more energy consumption does not need to lead to a gain of image quality, since energy can be directly dissipated into heat.
-A notion of **efficiency** is therefore missing and there is no obious definition for it.
+A notion of **efficiency** is therefore missing and there is no obvious definition for it.
 The only thing we can say is, that efficiency should to be defined in such a way that it expresses an *IQG* related in some way to the energy consumed for that gain.
 As a consequence, the definition of efficiency must be closely related to the definition of *IQG* (and by extension to image quality).
 We could be tempted to